ranges-network/ranges-network.github.io/pages/privacy.md

 ## 9. Your rights

-According to the GDPR, you are entitled to the following rights against GBIF North America Region as a data subject:
+According to the GDPR, you are entitled to the following rights against Ranges as a data subject:

 - Right of access (Art.
 15 GDPR): You have the right to receive information on the information we are processing on you and for what purposes etc. You also have the right to request a copy of your personal data.
 - Right to rectification (Art.
 16 GDPR): You have the right to have incorrect personal data corrected.